selwynpolit/d9book/book/security.md

 Drupal is a highly secure platform mostly due to the tireless efforts of the [security team](https://www.drupal.org/drupal-security-team).

+## Sanitizing on output to avoid Cross Site Scripting (XSS) attacks

+The Twig theme engine now auto escapes everything by default.
+That means, every string printed from a Twig template (e.g. anything between `{{ }}`) gets automatically sanitized if no filters are used.

+[See Filters - Modifying Variables In Twig Templates](https://www.drupal.org/node/2357633) for the Twig filters available in Drupal.
+Notably, watch out for the "raw" filter, which does not escape output.
+Only use this when you are certain the data is trusted.

+When rendering attributes in Twig, make sure that you wrap them with double or single quotes.
+For example, `class="{{ class }}"`` is safe, `class={{ class }}` is not safe.

+In order to take advantage of Twig’s automatic escaping (and avoid safe markup being escaped) ideally all HTML should be outputted from Twig templates.

 ## Reviewing Server logs

 ### Find the most frequent IP addresses